AmitLevinson/TidyTuesday/README.md

 TidyTuesday is *"A weekly data project aimed at the R ecosystem. [...] an emphasis was placed on understanding how to summarize and arrange data to make meaningful charts with ggplot2, tidyr, dplyr, and other tools in the tidyverse ecosystem."* according to the project's page on [GitHub](https://github.com/rfordatascience/tidytuesday).

 Basically, every week they publish a new data set where the R community is welcome to analyze and visualize data (Actually, in general, I think any programming language is welcome according to their guidelines).
 I started learning R and saw it as a great opportunity to practice plotting and analzying datasets.
 If you're looking to get some practice or enjoy analyzing the same data sets as others - Join the party, there's much to learn.
 </br>

-Below are graphs I made, organized in a descending order:
+Below is a graph depicting my frequently used packages in #Tidytuesday, automatically updating on every push to this repository.
 </br>

 <p align = "center">